Former Vice Chairman and Chief Executive Officer

 From 1974 to 1999, Tai was an investment banker with J.P.
 Morgan & Co.
 While at J.P.
 Morgan, Tai established the firm’s Japan capital markets business, based in Tokyo; founded the firm’s global real estate investment banking business, based in New York; served as the firm’s senior officer for Asia Pacific, based in Tokyo; and served as the firm’s senior officer for the Western United States, based in San Francisco.

-Tai serves as a non-executive director of MasterCard Incorporated; Royal Philips NV; and HSBC Holdings, PLC.
-He is also a non-executive director of the non-public Canada Pension Plan Investment Board.
-In the not-for-profit sector, Tai is a director of the Metropolitan Opera, a trustee of Rensselaer Polytechnic Institute, and a member of the Harvard Business School Asia-Pacific Advisory Board and the Harvard China Advisory Group.
+Tai serves as a non-executive director of Mastercard Incorporated and of HSBC Holdings PLC, where he is chairman of the risk committee.
+In the nonprofit sector, Tai is a director of the Metropolitan Opera, a trustee of Rensselaer Polytechnic Institute, and a member of the Harvard Business School Asia-Pacific Advisory Board and the Harvard China Advisory Group.

 Tai received a bachelor of science degree from Rensselaer Polytechnic Institute in 1972 and a master of business administration degree from Harvard University in 1974.